TeacherLists Blog

 If your child does bring home a report card that’s worse than you expected, here are some ways of helping your child get back on track.

 Make an appointment to review your child’s progress with the teacher.
 Most report cards are short on detail.
-Your child’s teacher can tell you more about his specific weaknesses.
+Your child’s teacher can tell you more about their specific weaknesses.

 Work with the teacher to develop a plan to get your child back on track.
 Things to consider may be tutoring, a seat at the front of the class, or extra lessons to work on at home with a parent.